kheller18/data-structures-algorithms/questions/systemDesign.md

         + Design algorithm to calculate the win and loss results.
       + What are some of the common problems encountered?
         + What happens if both players play optimally?
-        + How to decide the winning strategy?
+        + How do you decide the winning strategy?
       + Possible tips for consideration:
         + If one player is a computer, then make use of the rand() method for ensuring moves are completely random.